Some Observable Physical Properties of the Higher Dimensional dS/AdS Black Holes in Einstein-Bumblebee Gravity Theory: Conclusions

 Fig. \eqref{fig:S8a} shows the fermionic GbF behaviors of the higher ($D\geq4$) dimensional AdS/dS bumblebee black holes against the change in dimension and the LSB parameter.
 In general, irrespective of being a bosonic or fermionic perturbation, the most important findings obtained from Figs. \ref{FigureS1}, \ref{FigureS2}, and \ref{fig:S8a} are that the GbFs of the $4$-dimensional dS/AdS bumblebee black hole in the EBGT theory are higher than those for $D>4$ black holes.
 Namely, GbFs drastically reduce with the increasing dimensions, which means that the probability for detecting the thermal radiation of the higher dimensional ds/AdS black holes in the EBGT gets lower with $D > 4$.
 We have also noticed that the GbFs reach to $1$ quicker in the scalar field perturbations compared to the fermionic field perturbations.
 This indicates that the bosonic thermal radiations can more likely reach to spatial infinity in comparison to the fermionic thermal emission.

 Bosonic and fermionic QNMs with $l=0$ and $l=1$ cases of the higher dimensional dS/AdS bumblebee black holes are tabulated in Tables \eqref{t1} an \eqref{t2}, respectively.
 We have inferred from those tables that both real and imaginary parts of the bosonic and fermionic QNMs increase with growing dimensionality.
 Almost the same behaviors obtained for the rising $L$ parameter except for the damping mode are obtained at $D=6$ and $D=8$ dimensions for bosons and fermions, respectively.
 We have also extended our investigation to find a direct link between the QNMs frequencies and the shadows of the bumblebee black holes.
 The shadows of the higher dimensional ds/AdS bumblebee black holes have been studied in terms of null geodesics and spherical photon orbits.
 By changing the dimensionality, the black holes' shadow radii have been depicted and analyzed.
-It is clearly shown in Fig. \ref{sh1} that an increasing dimension ($D\geq4$) decreases the radius of the black hole's shadow.
-We have also shown that the latter result can also be obtained by means of the real part of the QNMs frequencies valid in the eikonal limit.
+It is clearly shown in Fig. \ref{sh1} (left) that an increasing dimension ($D\geq4$) decreases the radius of the black hole's shadow.
+We have also shown that the latter result can also be obtained by means of the real part of the QNMs frequencies, which are valid in the eikonal limit.
+Finally, we have considered the null geodesics and obtained the black hole shadow radius with different dimension.
+Then, we have exhibited the outcomes in Fig. \eqref{sh2} (left).
+Similarly, we have shown the variation of the shadow radius with the bumblebee parameter ($L$) in Fig. \ref{sh1} (right) for dimension $D=4$.
+It is clear that shadow radius decreases with increasing the $L$.
+The same behaviour is depicted in the celestial coordinate in Fig. \ref{sh2} (right).
+In the sequel, we have examined the variation of the black hole shadow diameter with the bumblebee parameter based on the data of real black holes ( M$87^{\ast}$ and Sgr $A^{\ast}$ (see Fig. \eqref{fig:14a}).
+At the end of the day, we have shown that the bumblebee parameter has a reducing effect on the diameter of the black hole shadow.
+This result can be used as a tool to indirectly prove the existence of the bumblebee gravity theory.

 In recent times, the search for proof of the existence of bumblebee gravity has has gained momentum.
 Especially, the research of Gu et al. \cite{Gu:2022grg} based on real black hole X-ray data is quite remarkable.
 In this context, this study will contribute to the examination of EBGT with possible optical and wave observations to be made in the future.
 Our research can be expanded to charged bumblebee black holes, which will require taking into account the bumblebee electrodynamics \cite{Seifert:2009gi,Hernaski:2014jsa,Escobar:2017fdi}.
 A possible charged bumblebee black hole solution will allow us to examine the EBGT with linear/non-linear electrodynamics theories \cite{Paula:2020yfr} and we will likely obtain more detailed results on the thermal radiation (GbFs), gravitational ringing (QNMs), and optical observations (lensing and shadow).
 This is the next stage of study that interests us.